 ASEAN Corporate Governance Scorecard: Country Reports and Assessments 2012-2013

-Corporate governance assessments of publicly listed companies in 6 ASEAN countries using a scorecard system, based on international best practices.
-Encourages publicly listed companies to go beyond national legislation requirements.
+This inaugural report compiles corporate governance assessments of publicly listed companies in six ASEAN countries using a scorecard system that is based on international best practices.

 Corporate governance principles provide guidance on how corporations should operate and can be useful to attract foreign investments.
 In the Association of Southeast Asian Nations (ASEAN), countries use national methodologies to assess corporate governance performance of publicly listed companies.